yazinsai/justaddcss.com/_posts/2017-07-19-day-1-gradients.md

   color: #fff;
   padding: 10px 20px;">Hi there!</button>

 Ah, that looks lovely!
-Giving it a bit of breathing space (using `padding`) and a border with the darker of the two shades looks great.
+Giving it a bit of breathing space (using `padding`) and a border with the lighter of the two shades looks great.

-> When using a gradient, use the darker shade as the border
+> When using a gradient, use the lighter shade as the border

 Also, I changed the direction of the gradient so it looks like the light is coming from the top left.
 I remember reading something about that somewhere, and will make tomorrow's post about diving into lighting and shadows and all that goodness!